 Q.8.: What are the compliances of Non-Banking Financial Company (NBFC)?

 Q.9: What is Non-Banking Financial Company (NBFC) Takeover?

 Ans: Likewise, any other company takeover of NBFC can also take place.
-The rules and regulations regarding the takeover of NBFC are regulated by Reserve Bank of India.
+The rules and regulations regarding the takeover of NBFC are regulated by the Reserve Bank of India.
 So, the takeover of NBFC means when any other NBFC acquires the other NBFC it is considered a takeover.
-Similarly, it can also be done in two different ways i.e. friendly takeover and hostile takeover.
+Similarly, it can also be done in two different ways i.e. friendly takeover and a hostile takeover.